 Step Four: Buy Seed from a Seed Bank

-Whitaker recommends using The Bank.
-The Bank offers high-quality feminized seeds in popular strains that are guaranteed to flower.
+PotGuide recommends Growers Choice Seeds.
+Growers Choice offers high-quality feminized seeds in popular strains that are guaranteed to flower.
 Feminized seeds often make the process of growing at home easier by ensuring all your plants are female.
-Due to the limits each state sets on the number of plants one can grow, using feminzed seeds helps to avoid growing non-flowering male plants.
+Due to the limits each state sets on the number of plants one can grow, using feminized seeds helps to avoid growing non-flowering male plants.